-Today, our ‘My Favourite Hotel’ review is from a unique spot in London.
+Today, our ‘My Favourite Hotel’ review is of a £10,000 suite at the Shangri-La Hotel, The Shard, London.

 Due to a continued strong response from readers, we are running another batch of ‘My Favourite Hotel’ reviews over the next few weeks.
 This time we wanted to hear about your ‘unique’ experiences and we’ve once again received a great amount of suggestions.
 Hopefully you will enjoy reading these reviews.
 As always you can find all of the ‘My Favourite Hotel’ reviews by clicking here.

 Today’s hotel is the Shangri-La Hotel at The Shard in London – more specifically its £10,000 Shangri-La Suite that reader Andrew happened to stay in due to a very generous upgrade!
 Here is his review:

 My family and I had previously enjoyed a couple of pleasant stays, in a couple of different types of room, at the Shangri-La at The Shard.
 These were enhanced by having Jade status in the Shangri-La Golden Circle scheme, which got us free breakfast, that we obtained through having an American Express Platinum card.
 More significantly, we had experienced excellent service from a number of members of staff.

 Personally, I like the architecture of the building from the outside and I’m quite fond of the interior design, as well as the views from the higher floors.
 I’d heard that initially some of the apartments in the building didn’t sell too well because those that could afford it didn’t want to live ‘south of the river’.
 That said, I’ve personally always found it fairly easy to get to this hotel and the South Bank is great for walks.